What’s Causing My Child’s Sensory Integration Problems?

 My daughter’s developmental psychiatrist has observed that for most of the children he has seen (all with ADHD), various treatments for SPD have not produced sustained improvements, and that makes him doubt the diagnosis.
 But for some, including Elisabeth, the therapies have produced long-term results.

-What’s the Treatment for Sensory Processing Disorder?
+What’s the Treatment for Sensory Integration Problems?

 The two disorders may present similarly, but the medication and behavior-modification therapies that work for ADHD do not work for SPD.
 SI treatment consists of working with an occupational therapist on a set of activities that help retrain the senses.
 The little I knew about it was baffling, but after seeing them in action, the strategies made complete sense.
 The basis of the therapy is a varied sensory “diet,” to stimulate all the senses.
 Since each child has his or her own sensory strengths and weaknesses, the sessions are tailored to the child, and change as she or he progresses.
 The earlier dysfunction is recognized and treated, the better.